thecarp/dactyl-keyboard/doc/configuration.md

 To understand these terms, imagine having (the right-hand side of) the keyboard in front of you, as you would use it, while you face true north.

-“North” in configuration thus refers to the direction away from the user: the far side.
-“South” is the direction toward the user: the near side.
+Nominal north in configuration thus refers to the direction away from the user: the far side.
+South is the direction toward the user: the near side.

-“West” and “east” vary on each half of a split keyboard because the left-hand side is a mirror image of the right-hand side.
+West and east vary on each half of a split keyboard because the left-hand side is a mirror image of the right-hand side.
 The right-hand side is primary for the purposes of nomenclature.
 On either half, the west is inward, toward the space between the two halves of the keyboard.
 The east is outward, away